adyxax/www/content/blog/commands/capture-desktop-video.md

 ---
 title: "Capture a video of your desktop"
-linkTitle: "Capture a video of your desktop"
 date: 2011-11-20
-description: >
-  Capture a video of your desktop
+description: Capture a video of your desktop
+tags:
+  - ffmpeg
 ---

+## The command

-You can capture a video of your linux desktop with ffmpeg :
+You can capture a video of your linux desktop very easily with ffmpeg :

 {{< highlight sh >}}
 ffmpeg -f x11grab -s xga -r 25 -i :0.0 -sameq /tmp/out.mpg